tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-08-Exception handling, assertions, unit testing.md

 		raise NotImplementedError("Subclass must implement this method")
 ```

-In this example the error is use to make sure a a method is implemented, but really we could just to make sure that a programmer is aware of how our classes and methods ought to be used and is prevented from using them improperly.
+In this example the error is use to make sure a a method is implemented, but really we could just to make sure that a programmer is aware of how our classes and functions ought to be used and is prevented from using them improperly.

 You can also **chain** exceptions, which can help with traceback: